nkonev/videochat/development.md

 ## There was a problem when jaeger all-in-one ate too much memory - one of participants didn't see other

+## Another problem can be in Mobile Chrome - swap it up helps when video isn't connected from Mobile Chrome.

 ## Checking limits
 ```
 cat /proc/$(pgrep livekit)/limits